REPBIO-LAB/SVModeller/README.md

 Fourth module results in a modified genome.
 It takes data frames of insertion and deletion data (even from modules 2 and 3 or user-defined) and modifies a reference genome with the determine information.
 The result is the reference genome with the specified changes.

 **Input:**
-- Insertion events data (.tsv)
-- Deletion events data (.tsv)
+- Events to mofidy reference genome (.tsv)
 - Reference genome (.fasta)
+- Optional additional events table (.tsv)

 **Output:**
 - Modified reference genome (.fasta)
+- Table with added events and their current positions in the genome (.tsv)

+**Mandatory input columns**
+- Events to mofidy reference genome: '#ref', 'beg', 'Length', 'Event_Type', 'Sequence_Insertion'

 ### Module 5
 Fifth module aims to generate sub-clonal variant reads with different coverage and allele frequency levels.
-It takes the reference and modified genomes, as well as the method file (based on error model, quality score, or fastQ files) and the corresponding method file, the technology of the simulated reads (Oxford Nanopore - ONT, PacBio HiFi, PacBio HiFi), and desired coverage and allele frequency.
+It takes the reference and modified genomes, as well as the method file (based on error model, quality score, or fastQ files) and the corresponding method file, the technology of the simulated reads (Oxford Nanopore, PacBio, PacBio-HiFi), and desired coverage and allele frequency.

 **Input:**
 - Reference genome (.fasta)